jdcloudcom/en/documentation/Middleware/Message-Queue/Introduction/Application-Scenarios.md

 ![Broadcast](https://github.com/jdcloudcom/en/blob/translationUse/image/Internet-Middleware/Message-Queue/03.png)

-## Reliable Message Delivery
+## Asynchronous and Reliable Information Transmission
-The receiver may not accept the requests from upstream systems for various reasons, such as network, power failure or high load.
-Synchronous writing and triple copy backup of MQ can store requests to ensure reliable transmission of messages and ensure the reliability of information.
+Receivers may response requests sent by the upstream system after a long time and may not be able to receive such requests because of network, outage, overload and other reasons, while the synchronous writing and three-copy backup of message queue can store the requests to guarantee asynchronous and reliable transmission of messages and timeliness and reliability of requests.</br>
 Scenario: Transfer of funds</br>
-When a mass of transactions occur, the actual transaction system may not change the account values yet, but the transaction operation records will be saved for a long time until they are successfully completed.
+When a mass of transactions occur, the actual transaction system may not change the account values yet, but the transaction operation records will be saved for a long time and asynchronous system treatment is allowed until transactions are successfully completed.

 ![Reliable Message Delivery](https://github.com/jdcloudcom/en/blob/translationUse/image/Internet-Middleware/Message-Queue/04.png)